MineCYper-Team/MineCYper/README.md

 ```bash
 make run_release
 ```
-to compile and immediately run it.
+to compile and immediately play MineCYper.

 *There are other options present in the Makefile to accomodate your needs.*